-- The forest ecosystem indicator remains in fair condition or improves in the next State of Park Assessment. - The moose population in the park is actively managed through an annual maintenance hunt, which maintains the target density for ecological integrity.
+- The ecological integrity of the forest ecosystem continues to improve with the ecosystem indicator showing an improving trend in the next State of the Park Assessment. - The moose population in the park is actively managed at the target density that maintains or improves ecological integrity. - Opportunities for greater involvement of Indigenous youth in the forest health program are explored with Indigenous partners.

-Species at risk protection and recovery targets are achieved through the implementation of the Multi Species Action Plan for Gros Morne National Park of Canada, and research and monitoring contribute to the management of species of conservation concern.
+Species at risk protection and recovery targets are achieved through the implementation of the Multi species Action Plan for Gros Morne National Park of Canada (Parks Canada, 2014), and research and monitoring contribute to the management of species of conservation concern.

-- Recovery measures and approaches listed in the Multi Species Action Plan for Gros Morne National Park of Canada are fully implemented by 2021. - Research to understand Arctic hare population decline is initiated by 2024. - The Trout River salmon population shows an increasing trend in the next State of Park Assessment. - Stressors affecting caribou are investigated and mitigations implemented where feasible. - Indigenous partners and local communities participate in species protection and recovery programs. - Capitalize on opportunities to share stories about successful conservation initiatives, on an annual basis.
+- Recovery measures and approaches listed in the Multi species Action Plan for Gros Morne National Park of Canada (Parks Canada, 2014), which address imperilled species such as American marten, mountain fern, and harlequin duck, are fully implemented by 2021. - The population status of Arctic hare is assessed bi-annually, and if warranted, research will be conducted to understand the impacts of potential stressors such as climate change, snowmobiling, and predation, and feasible mitigation measures implemented. - Working with partners, stressors affecting caribou are investigated and mitigations implemented where feasible. - Indigenous partners and local communities participate in species protection and recovery programs, and support inventory surveys for species such as the boreal felt lichen. - Capitalize on opportunities to share stories about successful conservation initiatives, on an annual basis.